apache/eventmesh/README.md

 ![architecture2](docs/images/eventmesh-panels.png)

 The event mesh allows events from one application to be dynamically routed to any other application.
-General functions of the event mesh:
+General functions of the eventmesh:

 * Event driven;
 * Event governance;